-As explained in the attached materials, TechFreedom has been a leading voice in explaining why social media platforms cannot be regulated as common carriers.
-Common carriage is not a mere legal category to be applied when legislators find it convenient.
-The essence of a common carrier is that it offers the transportation of people or commodities to the public, on indiscriminate terms.
+to the public on indiscriminate terms.
 While the telegraph and telephone may be said to merely transport (usually private) conversations, the same cannot be said for social media.

 The core aspect of a social media platform's business is not transportation, and social media platforms are not simply passive conduits traversing the digital road.
 Rather, platforms offer a differentiated array of forms of public-facing communication, including microblogs, photo sharing services, video-sharing platforms, and audio chatrooms.
-Thus, social media platforms are in fact modes of expression, for both the speaker and the platform, that enable the broadcasting of ideas and viewpoints-implicating a broader range of First Amendment concerns.
+Thus, social media platforms are in fact modes of expression, for both the speaker and the platform, that enable the public-facing dissemination of ideas and viewpoints-implicating a broader range of First Amendment concerns.
 Virtually by definition, such public communication is not common carriage.
+Indeed, in the Telecommunications Act of 1996, Congress disclaimed any intention "to treat interactive computer services as common carriers...."